 We are all on this journey of self-discovery together — parents and children, children and teachers, students and peers — striving to live remarkable lives and empower others to do the same.

 Some practical ways that CMASAS engages in and encourages self discovery:

 - Cutting edge and relevant Career and Technical Education Courses that prepare online high school students for a wide range of high-demand careers.
 By taking these courses, both introductory and advanced, online schools students will become more knowledgeable about potential jobs and career choices they can make.

 - Student Travel opportunities beginning with a trip to Cuba in April.
 Self-discovery is escalated when one is outside of his/her comfort zone and experiencing life in a new way.
 Traveling, especially internationally, is an incredible way to expand one’s world view while learning more about one’s self.
 Learn more about our upcoming trip here.

 - Student Voice, a growing movement that ranges from students having more of a say in their education to students actually being in the driver's seat, leading the way.
-Many students have shared their stories and journeys of self-discovery with us here.

 In this new year, 2016, may all of us, the CMASAS community, have a renewed strength, curiosity, commitment and passion for self-discovery, both in our own lives and the lives of others.
 Live remarkably and be your true self.